-Risk Mitigation in project management starts with the planning phase, which according to most experts in this field, is more important than anything else.
+Risk Mitigation in project management starts with the planning phase, which is more important than anything else, according to most experts in this field.
 It involves finding solutions to the problems faced by project managers worldwide by identifying the threats and weaknesses associated with various projects.
 It aims to create action plans to reduce and mitigate the risks involved and enhance opportunities using various models.
 As long as we are optimally using our human and non-human resources and striving to eliminate risks and, as such, the allied damages, we are closer to attain sustainability that will have a long-term benefit to generations to come.

-After the advent of globalization in the industrial paradigm, industries have been able to come across an enormous influx of knowledge regarding various project management methodologies being employed by foreign industries to improve efficiency and dynamic methods to reach high growth levels.
+After the advent of globalization in the industrial paradigm, industries have come across an enormous influx of knowledge regarding various project management methodologies being employed by foreign industries to improve efficiency and dynamic methods to reach high growth levels.
 We need to implement such practices in our industrial setup to match our global counterparts.
 Project management helps to coordinate resources to achieve desirable results.
-Much awareness is needed in this field of study to enable us to take advantage of the modern literature and practices and save costs and be more efficient and effective.
-Whether the project will be managed reactively or proactively and how this will lead to project success in general and sustainable development in particular.
+Much awareness is needed in this field of study to enable us to take advantage of modern literature and practices, save costs, and be more efficient and effective.
+Whether the project will be managed reactively or proactively will lead to project success in general and sustainable development in particular.

 Any project’s economic and financial viability is the most important thing that is most helpful in decision-making and policy.
 But we need to be ethically, socially as well as environmentally responsible.
 Keeping in mind all aspects, we have to exploit our resources optimally and have a sustainable development plan.

-Sustainable development, as defined by the Brundtland Commission’s Report, is “the development that meets the needs of the present without compromising the ability of future generations to meet their own needs” (United Nations, 1987).
-John Elkington also developed the concept of Triple Bottom Line and propounded that business goals were not separable from the society and environment within which businesses operate (Elkington, 1997).
+As defined by the Brundtland Commission’s Report, sustainable development is “the development that meets the needs of the present without compromising the ability of future generations to meet their own needs” (United Nations, 1987).
+John Elkington also developed the Triple Bottom Line concept and propounded that business goals were not separable from the society and environment within which businesses operate (Elkington, 1997).
 Most companies adopted sustainability in their mission statement and strategy in the latter half of the ’90s.
 More focus was put on being responsible for the planet and its resources.